Ryan Wheeler (baseball coach)

 Ryan Wheeler (born March 2, 1971) is an American college baseball coach and former player.
-He is the infield and hitting coach at Saint Joseph's University.
+He is the Director of Program Development at Penn State University.
 Wheeler played college baseball at Pennsylvania State University from 1991 to 1994 for head coach Joe Hindelang.
 He then pursued a professional career.
 He previously served as the head baseball coach at Temple University from 2012 to 2014.
 On December 6, 2013, Temple University announced it was dropping seven intercollegiate sports, including the baseball program.
 The 2014 season was its last.

 Playing career

 Wheeler played for Penn State for four years before being drafted in the 31st round of the 1994 MLB Draft by the California Angels.
 He played briefly in the minors before turning to coaching.

 Coaching career

 Wheeler began his coaching career at William & Mary, where he served as an assistant to head coach Jim Farr, the program's all-time winningest coach.
 Upon Farr's departure, Wheeler moved to Penn for one season before accepting an assistant position at Richmond.
 Eventually adding recruiting coordinator to his coaching duties, the Spiders posted 29 wins in 2011, his final season on the staff.
 Prior to the 2012 season, Wheeler accepted his first head coaching position at Temple.
 After Temple dropped its baseball program, he became an assistant coach and recruiting coordinator at Saint Joseph's.
+In 2023, when Mike Gambino was hired as the Penn State Head baseball Coach, Wheeler returned to his alma mater as Director of Program Development/Alumni Relations, as well as serving as a traditional assistant coach.